jspolsky/branchController2/README.md

 Network Operation
 -----------------

 You can connect your branchController to a LAN using the built-in ethernet port and control it from any kind of computer that speaks TCP/IP.

-We provide sample code in JavaScript showing how to do this.
+When branchController starts up, it will look for a DHCP server and try to get an IP address and network configuration.
+If that works it will show you the IP address on the screen.

+Every branch controller has a unique MAC address which will never change, so you can configure your DHCP server to always hand out the same IP address to the same branch controller, which makes it easier to sort out multiple branch controllers.

 About the project
 -----------------